Bayarán

 Bayarán (Payment) is a 2003 Filipino action drama film directed by Francis Posadas.
 Written by Jerry Gracio, the film introduces Jay Manalo as the deaf-mute hired killer protagonist, Jake.

+Plot

+Jake, a speech impaired expert marksman meets Rizza, a high class escort and mistress of a syndicate crime boss.
+As soon as they fell in love, they became the target of a mob crime syndicate whom they worked for, chasing them in a ruthless pursuit.